 They were well enough out of range when the explosion came, though they felt the force of it, the very ground below them shaking as the roar filled their ears.
 Yané kept her feet steady and forced herself to look back.
 Most of that corner of Julika was up in flames.
 The entire city might burn down before anyone was able to stop it.

 Yules Latt was maybe the most welcome sight she’d ever seen in her life when he arrived with then other people, even if he didn’t have any of the handmaidens with him.
-Though it was not he who greeted her first, as she instead was introduced to Uri Harjoril, who took charge of confirming the power plant had melted down, that some poor young woman had gone there to keep it in check and essentially sacrificed herself to save the rest of them, and that the handmaidens should all arrive with the second group of wounded.
+Though it was not he who greeted her first.
+Instea, she was introduced to Uri Harjoril, who took charge of confirming the power plant had melted down, that some poor young woman had gone there to keep it in check and essentially sacrificed herself to save the rest of them, and that the handmaidens should all arrive with the second group of wounded.

 Having over twenty refugees with them made the need to find cover urgent, and the impossibility of it more likely.
 Saché found herself soon contemplating the need to appear strong versus the need to get away from them all long enough to be able to think.